The Sensory Connection Program

 When a patient arrives on the unit a "Safety Tool" developed by the State of Massachusetts is used to acquire information to understand what strategies might be the most useful for a patient.
 Information that could help the patient in crisis is kept at the front of the chart.
 The occupational therapy department also documents any sensory strategies that the patient finds useful along with any sensory problems or sensitivities noted in evaluation or treatment.

-The Unit is in the process of developing a Sensory Room where patients can go to calm down, relax, and learn about helpful sensory input.
-In the meantime sensory supplies have been collected and stored in a suitcase which can be accessed to help patients who are agitated, upset, or on the verge of losing control.
+The Unit has a Sensory Room where patients can go to calm down, relax, and learn about helpful sensory input.
+Sensory supplies have been collected to help patients who are agitated, upset, or on the verge of losing control.
 Items are chosen according to the clinician's experience with the client and from information in the chart regarding sensory preferences and problems.
-The unit purchased a weighted blanket which has been very popular with some patients and clearly helped them to reduce episodes of restraints.
+The unit invested in weighted blankets which are very popular with some patients and clearly helps them to regain control and to calm down without the need for more drastic measures.

 The unit plans to continue training with workshops on Trauma Informed Care and other restraint reduction strategies.
 The occupational therapists provide ongoing support to staff members regarding sensory related strategies.